Exmaru/SimpleWeb/README.md

  - `LogLevel` You can set it from 1 to 5.
 If you set it to 5, all logs will be recorded.
 If you set it to 1, only errors will be recorded.
  - `AppID` The name of the application used to classify `Log` or to use the key names.
  - `IsBundle` Minify all files in the `Scripts` folder.
+ - `IsCompress` Adds Gzip compression to the header.
  - `CookieVar` The name of the cookie that is saved at login.
  - `title` The title of the website.
 Using in `SEO`.
  - `siteurl` The Representative URL of the website.
 Using in `SEO`.